Gjessing1/syncthing-resolver/README.md

 # Syncthing-resolver
-Three-way merge using simple file versioning or staggered versioning, dockerised for easy deployment
+**An automated 3-way merge daemon for Syncthing conflicts.**

+This tool monitors your Syncthing folders and automatically resolves "sync-conflict" files by performing a git three-way merge between the current file, the conflicted version, and the common ancestor found in `.stversions`.

-Based on the public python gist: https://gist.github.com/solarkraft/26fe291a3de075ae8d96e1ada928fb7d (MIT Licensed) Adapted to node.js and added selective paths to watch and file extension control to easy use with Obsidian or other synced text documents (avoiding binary files).
+Based on the public python gist by [solarkraft](https://gist.github.com/solarkraft/26fe291a3de075ae8d96e1ada928fb7d).
+Adapted to Node.js with added support for Docker, environment-based configuration, selective path watching, and ghost file cleanup.

 ## How it works
+- **Startup Scan:** On launch, the script sweeps for any existing conflicts or stray Syncthing temp files (`.tmp`) left over from previous failed syncs.
-- Watch: Uses chokidar to monitor your specified folder for new conflict files.
+- **Watch:** Uses `chokidar` to monitor specific subfolders for new conflict files in real-time.
-- Identify: Extracts the file metadata and locates the "ancestor" version in the .stversions directory.
+- **Identify:** Locates the correct "ancestor" version inside the `.stversions` directory by calculating relative paths from the sync root.
-- Merge: Executes git merge-file --union to combine the changes.
+- **Merge:** Executes a `git merge-file` to combine changes.
-Using the --union flag ensures that if the same line was edited on both devices, both versions are kept (non-destructive), rather than throwing an error.
-- Clean: Deletes the conflict file after a successful merge.
+- **Clean:** After a successful merge, it deletes the conflict file and any associated Syncthing temp ghosts immediately to keep your folders clean.
+- **Log:** Writes a detailed summary of every merge to a Markdown file of your choice.

-## Merge handling
+## Merge Handling
-- Extension Filtering: By default, it only touches text-based files.
-It will ignore binary files like .jpg, .pdf, or .sqlite to prevent corruption.
-- Data Preservation: If using Git's --union merge strategy, the script avoids picking "winners."
-If two changes conflict on the same line, both are preserved in the text file for you to review.
-If you want standard merge instead use the .env file with USE_UNION_MERGE=false, this is reccomended for notes/documents.
+- **Smart Merge (Recommended):** By default (`USE_UNION_MERGE=false`), the script uses Git's intelligent 3-way merge.
+It weaves changes together.
+If a conflict is too complex (editing the exact same line), it inserts standard `<<<<<<<` markers so you can resolve it in your editor without data loss.
+- **Union Merge:** If enabled, the script will never insert markers and instead keep both versions of a conflicting line (non-destructive but can cause line duplication).
+- **Extension Filtering:** Safely ignores binary files (images, PDFs, databases) to prevent corruption.
+Only handles text-based formats like `.md`, `.txt`, `.json`, etc.
-- Read-Only Ancestors: The script only reads from .stversions; it never modifies your history.
+- **Safety First:** The script only modifies the "current" file and reads from `.stversions`.
+It never modifies your version history.
+-
 ## Configuration

 Example docker-compose.yml: